 Claims Of A Cure From Spurious Sources

 The developer of CimaVax-EGF is the Cuban Government.
-One of the larger sources of revenue for the Cuban Government is tobacco products.
+One of the larger sources of revenue for the Cuban Government, is tobacco products.

 With everyone worried about the health consequences of tobacco products, such as lung cancer, it stands to reason that a vaccine against lung cancer benefits tobacco sales.

-Claiming to have a vaccine against the negative consequences (lung cancers) of the thing they sell (tobacco) is a lifeline for Cuba’s failing tobacco industry.
+Claiming to have a vaccine against the negative consequences (lung cancers) of the thing they sell (tobacco), is a lifeline for Cuba’s failing tobacco industry.
 And all claims must be treated with a high degree of skepticism.

 There Are Simpler Problems Cuba Cannot Treat

-If Cuba can supposedly ‘cure’ lung cancer and the rest of the world can’t, why can the rest of the world almost eradicate scabies but Cuba can’t?
+If Cuba can supposedly ‘cure’ lung cancer and the rest of the world can’t, why can the rest of the world almost eradicate scabies, but Cuba can’t?
 Scabies are endemic in Cuba and a major problem plaguing Cubans daily.

-The medication isn’t covered by global patents and even if the drugs were Cuba doesn’t submit to global patents.
+The medication isn’t covered by global patents and even if the drugs were patented, Cuba doesn’t submit to global patents.
 Cuba could just reproduce the drugs locally and treat all scabies sufferers.
 These aren’t difficult drugs to make and they aren’t expensive to buy.

-Why do scabies sufferers need to pay ridiculous prices of $50 or more on the black market in Cuba for medications to treat scabies?
+Why do scabies sufferers need to pay ridiculous prices of $50 or more on the black market in Cuba, for medications to treat scabies?
 Particularly when every bus, taxi, La Nave or collectivo is a source for acquiring scabies.

 Cuba Needs To Stop Making Medical Propaganda And Start Treating Patients

-Lots of Cubans are reliant on the kindness of strangers like me carrying medications to Cuba to treat very basic medical conditions.
+Lots of Cubans are reliant on the kindness of strangers, like me, carrying medications to Cuba to treat very basic medical conditions.
 Conditions where the drugs could be easily manufactured in Cuba.

-The Cuban Government and its health care system needs to get its priorities straight.
+The Cuban Government and its healthcare system needs to get its priorities straight.
 It needs to start treating Cubans instead of making spurious claims and spouting propaganda.

-I find it absurd that a country where speaking out about government failures can result in prison sentences claims human rights are being violated by other countries not allowing the export of its unproven drugs with spurious claims such as CimaVax-EGF.
+I find it absurd that a country where speaking out about government failures can result in prison sentences, claims human rights are being violated by other countries not allowing the export of its unproven drugs with spurious claims, such as CimaVax-EGF.

 The Cuban Government can import container ships filled with materials to build and furnish new hotels.
 So there’s no reason the Cuban Government can’t import the basic equipment and resources necessary to manufacture the medications most needed in Cuba.